 Ever find yourself dreading something so much, you can’t think of anything else?
 Your heart beats fast.
 Your palms sweat.
 You lie awake at night.
 Yet afterwards you find yourself relieved and even happy?
 This happened to me this week when I had to face the biggest, scariest, most threatening task of all…

-I had to get a root canal.
+I had to get a filling replaced.

 Now anyone who reads this blog knows I’m terrified of medical stuff… any medical stuff.
 Dental’s no exception.